Table of Contents

 Include fees for tax advice related to your business and for preparation of the tax forms related to your business.
-Also include expenses incurred in resolving asserted tax deficiencies relating to your business.
+Also include expenses incurred in resolving asserted tax deficiencies related to your business.

 For more information, see Pub.
 334 or 535.

-Enter your deduction for contributions to a pension, profit-sharing, or annuity plan, or plan for the benefit of your employees.
-If the plan included you as a self-employed person, enter contributions made as an employer on your behalf on Form 1040, line 28, or Form 1040NR, line 28, not on Schedule C.
+Enter your deduction for the contributions you made for the benefit of your employees to a pension, profit-sharing, or annuity plan (including SEP, SIMPLE, and SARSEP plans described in Pub.
+560).
+If the plan included you as a self-employed person, enter the contributions made as an employer on your behalf on Form 1040, line 28, or Form 1040NR, line 28, not on Schedule C.

 In most cases, you must file the applicable form listed below if you maintain a pension, profit-sharing, or other funded-deferred compensation plan.
 The filing requirement is not affected by whether or not the plan qualified under the Internal Revenue Code, or whether or not you claim a deduction for the current tax year.
 There is a penalty for failure to timely file these forms.